divilla/awesome-go/README.md

 * [blackholeDB](https://github.com/bregydoc/blackholeDB) - conceptual Key-Value distributed Database.
 HoleDB uses IPFS as decentralized filesystem, and BadgerDB as store for local key value pairs. (work in progress)

 * [go-orbit-db](https://github.com/berty/go-orbit-db) - distributed peer-to-peer database on IPFS.
 This project intends to provide a fully compatible port of the JavaScript version in Go.

+## Tools

+* [golangci-lint](https://github.com/golangci/golangci-lint) - fast Go linters runner.
+It runs linters in parallel, uses caching, supports yaml config, has integrations with all major IDE and has dozens of linters included.

 ## Other

 * [Consul](https://github.com/hashicorp/consul) - distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.